What is Cost of Goods Sold?

 How to access Cost of Goods Sold features?

-Beta testers had advanced access to the COGS features during 2017, in 2018 the cost of goods sold feature will be available as a standard offering on new Starter, Standard and Premium plans.
+The cost of goods sold feature is available as a standard offering on the Starter, Standard and Premium plans.

 Getting Started/Setup of costs and COGS accounts